 So far I’ve served Satay Brussels on the side of almost every Asian inspired recipe in my repertoire.

 For my alternative Boxing Day Feast I also served plain chow mein, Sticky Rice, and a simplified version of my Korean Belly Pork.
 This all came after a tofu heavy dumpling festival including my Vegan Har Gow Dumplings and a turkey and cranberry version of my Siu Mai dumplings.

-For a smaller, Everyday Asian Feast, I popped a sprout skewer on the side of some egg fried rice and Sweet Chilli Salmon.
+For a smaller everyday feast, I put a sprout skewer on the side of some egg fried rice, Chilli Ginger Courgettes and Sweet Chilli Salmon.
 They would be equally at home on the side of my Teriyaki Tofu Stir Fry for a fully vegan feast.